 FEMS Outstanding Early Career Microbiologist Award

-We recognize excellence in microbiology and its contribution to society through our high profile awards programme.
-This Award in particular aims to recognize Early Career Researchers that have realized an excellent body of (published) research and research potential.
+We recognise excellence in microbiology and its contribution to society through our high profile awards programme.
+This Award in particular aims to recognise Early Career Researchers that have realised an excellent body of (published) research and research potential.
 The nomination can be based on a single exceptionally significant achievement or the aggregate of a number of exemplary achievements.

 Frequency: biennially